 - True.
 When you brush and floss your teeth, you remove food particles from on and between your teeth.
 Removing these particles prevents bacteria from breaking them down, a process that leads to plaque buildup.
 The buildup is a bacterial byproduct that can weaken tooth enamel and inflame gum tissue.
 You should brush your teeth twice a day for two minutes each time, and floss every night before bed.

 - True.
 While brushing and flossing can reduce the amount of plaque that forms, only a dental cleaning can completely remove the buildup.
 You should see us every six months for a routine dental cleaning.
 In addition to plaque removal, the procedure also helps freshen hour breath and brighten your smile.
+Make sure that you are taking good care of your toothbrush also.

 - True.
 When you consume foods and drinks high in sugar, then you leave behind particles for bacteria to break down.
 Instead, try to drink more water and substitute candy and sugary/starchy snacks with fresh fruit, veggies, nuts, and dairy products.